business

 The Competitive Advantage

 This isn’t just about cutting costs.
 It’s about understanding your business well enough to grow profitably.
 You can afford to lose money on customer acquisition if you know you’ll make it back on retention.
 You can afford to invest in expensive AI features if you know they drive enough value to justify the cost.
-But you can only make these decisions if you actually know your margins.
+You can only make these decisions if you actually know your margins.